Eren4/Handwritten-Text-Labeling-Tool/README.md

 # Handwritten Text Labeling Tool
-This was my Capstone Project in university.
+This was my Capstone Project in university
-The program is used to label the handwritten pngs in line and word level into the text files.
+The program is used to label the handwritten pngs in line and word level into the text files

 Python needs to be installed to run the program